Finiteness criteria for Gorenstein homological dimension and some invariants of groups

 \begin{Corollary} Let $k$ be a commutative ring and $G$ be a group such that there exists a $k$-pure monomorphism of $kG$-modules $\iota: k \rightarrow A$, where $A$ is $k$-flat and $\textrm{fd}_{kG}A<\infty$.
 Then, $\textrm{Ghd}_{k}G \leq \textrm{fd}_{kG}A$.\end{Corollary}

 \begin{Definition} Let $k$ be a commutative ring and $G$ be a group.
-A weak characteristic module for $G$ over $k$ is a $k$-flat $kG$-module $A$ with $\textrm{fd}_{kG}A<\infty$, which admits a $k$-pure $kG$-linear monomorphism $\iota : k \rightarrow A$ (where $k$ is regarded as a trivial $kG$-module). \end{Definition}
+A weak characteristic module for $G$ over $k$ is a $k$-flat $kG$-module $A$ with $\textrm{fd}_{kG}A<\infty$ which admits a $k$-pure $kG$-linear monomorphism $\iota : k \rightarrow A$ (where $k$ is regarded as a trivial $kG$-module). \end{Definition}

-Following Definition \ref{defi}, the $k$-flat $kG$-module $A$ in Corollary \ref{prop1}, Proposition \ref{propara} and Corollary \ref{cor1}, is a weak characteristic module for $G$ over $k$.
+Given Definition \ref{defi}, the $k$-flat $kG$-module $A$ in Corollary \ref{prop1}, Proposition \ref{propara} and Corollary \ref{cor1} is a weak characteristic module for $G$ over $k$.
 A weak characteristic module for $G$ over $R$ may not always exist and, if it exists, it is certainly not unique.
-The flat dimension though of any weak characteristic module for $G$ over $k$ is uniquely determined by the pair $(k, G)$.
+However, the flat dimension of any weak characteristic module for $G$ over $k$ is uniquely determined by the pair $(k, G)$.

 \begin{Corollary} Let $k$ be a commutative ring and $G$ be a group.
 Then: \begin{itemize} \item[(i)]If $A, A'$ are two weak characteristic modules for $G$ over $k$, then $\textrm{fd}_{kG}A =\textrm{fd}_{kG}A'$. \item[(ii)]If there exists a weak characteristic module $A$ for $G$ over $k$, then $G$ has finite Gorenstein homological dimension over $k$ and ${{\textrm{Ghd}}_{k}G}\leq \textrm{fd}_{kG}A$. \item[(iii)]If $\textrm{sfli}k <\infty$ and ${{\textrm{Ghd}}_{k}G}<\infty$, then there exists a weak characteristic module $A$ for $G$ over $k$ with $\textrm{fd}_{kG} A={{\textrm{Ghd}}_{k}G}$. \end{itemize} \end{Corollary}